neomutt/neomutt/contrib/keybase/README.md

 # KeybaseMutt

 A work in progress.
-KeybaseMutt exists to let its users utilize Keybase within mutt.
+KeybaseMutt exists to let its users utilize Keybase within neomutt.
 (Unfortunately, not natively (yet).)

 ## Quick start